https://www.humantruth.info/san_marino.html

 The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and San Marino22.
 These countries are worth emulating.
 And, although often through no fault of the average citizen, the worst countries are Angola, Somalia and S. Sudan22.

-36 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, its immunizations take-up and childhood mortality in the 2020s (so far).
+36 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, its immunizations take-up and childhood mortality (so far).
 The regions with the best average results per country are Scandinavia, Europe and The Mediterranean22, whereas the worst are Micronesia, Africa and Melanesia22.

 For more, see: